Geeean/Geeean.github.io/essays/UI_Frameworks.md

 </ul>

+Looking through this list of pros and cons of using an UI Framework, I can safely say that software engineers do indeed benefit from using it.
+Especially when you need the job done quick.
+Making the development processes easier is such a great thing since it cuts the amount of time it takes to get the job done.
+Regardless of using a UI Framework or not, there will always be problems such as bugs, but theres one key difference.
+Those who use UI Frameworks have a whole community who will face the same problems after every update, so that means theres always support to fix these bug fixes.
+While those who do not use UI Frameworks are basically on their own when it comes to fixing their problems.

 <h2> Why use UI Frameworks such as bootstrap 5? </h2>

-From my personal experience making websites with just raw HTML and CSS is actually a huge pain in the ass.
+From my personal experience making websites with just raw HTML and CSS is actually a huge pain.
 Using a framework such as Bootstrap 5 gets the job done quick and cleaner.
 Bootstrap 5 adds so many classes that just formats the columns, rows, and containers in such a way where it does not clutter your stylesheet.css.
 <br>

 <div class="text-center">